 #3 — Blood sugar regulator

-If the heart-health and headache reducing benefits of CoQ10 weren’t enough, the supplement could even help you keep your blood sugar levels in the green zone to combat diabetes.
+If the heart-health and headache reducing benefits of CoQ10 weren’t enough, the supplement could even help you keep blood sugar levels in the green zone.

 That’s because the supplement has been shown to help regulate blood sugar and even improve insulin sensitivity.